omegarhovega/ARRRType/README.md

    - The importer should correctly match to the 'text' column automatically
    - Click "Import Data"

+You can of course add to/change/replace the content to your liking.

+Please note that the security settings for the Supabase tables in production need to be set to your requirements.

 #### Location of CSV Files
 - The CSV files are located in the `/table data` directory of the project
 - `words_rows.csv`: Contains sample words for typing exercises